Guide to Crypto Taxes in the United Kingdom

 Taxes on staking and lending income

-It provides the following list as factors to consider when determining how to report earnings:
+It provides the following list of factors to consider when determining how to report earnings:

-• Whether the period of the lending is fixed or indefinite, short-term or long-term.
+The duration of the lending arrangement, whether it is fixed or indefinite, short-term or long-term, can also influence its tax treatment.

 Negligible value claims